d3vilh/openvpn-ui/README.md

 * Added support for Admin user and password creation via environment variables
 * New feature for downloading generated clients certificate as .OVPN file via WEB UI
 * New feature for Certificates revocation via WEB UI
+* New feature for Certificates removal via WEB UI
 * New feature for Back-End OpenVPN container restart via WEB UI
-* New feature for Static IP configuration for clients (work in progress)
+* New feature for Static IP configuration for clients
+* New feature - secret passfprase for certificates generation

 ### Run this image using a `docker-compose.yml` file